 From Tenant/Org View

-You can create any object from the All Organizations view however, doing so requires manually linking key objects like profiles and sites to their actual organizations because we have no other way to know to which tenant they belong to.
-A better way is to first select the Organization from the tenancy selector and then creating objects from the set organization view.
-This automatically links the object to the organizations and applies organization tags for objects like polices and allow/block lists.
-This is important as it allows external Organization Operator Managers to be able to edit these objects.
+You can create any object from the All Organizations view; however, doing so requires manually linking key objects like profiles and sites to their respective organizations, as there is no automatic way to determine which tenant they belong to.
+A better approach is to first select the organization from the tenancy selector and then create objects within that specific organization's view.
+This ensures the object is automatically linked to the organization and applies organization tags to policies, allow/block lists, and other relevant objects.
+This is important because it enables external Organization Operator Managers to edit these objects.

 Create customer specific allow/block list (if needed)